Jo Ann Cimato, Stage Director, Acting Teacher & Coach, Dramaturg

 Jo Ann Cimato was born in Brooklyn in 1976.
 She started dancing at Ms. Francine’s Dance Academy on Flatbush Avenue in 1978 and made her stage debut at the Brooklyn Academy of Music not long there after.
 Her family moved to suburban New Jersey in the eighties where she suffered a traditional public school education until she found the Fine and Performing Arts Academy at Howell High School.
 A trained classical singer, Jo Ann started acting outside of school at age sixteen and continued performing on and off while earning a B.F.A. in Theatre Arts from Boston University and eventually an M.A. in Theatre and English from New York University.

-In the last 30 years Ms. Cimato has performed in, directed, propped, costumed, written, stage managed, and designed countless dramatic, musical, or opera productions in many states and a few foreign countries.
+In the last 30 years Ms. Cimato has performed in, directed, propped, costumed, written, stage managed, and designed countless dramatic, musical, or opera productions in many states and a few countries.
 Making plays with B'DAT is her favorite thing to do.